Big Sur, California

 Since so many of the trails and beaches I wanted to visit were closed, I decided to stop at a pullout in Garrapatas State Park and walk out to one of the vista points.
 I noticed on the way south earlier that morning that the state had improved many of the coastal access points and I wanted to take advantage of the development.
 As I walked across the highway and down the narrow trail toward the cliffs, a guy came running up to me and said, "My friend has just fallen.
 If you see anything in the water, please let us know."
 I didn't have time to respond before he was off, so I continued heading out toward the coast.
 The surf is captured in the above video, 12-15 foot waves with an occasional 20-footer.
 While there (for about 45 minutes), many rangers, firemen, lifeguards, and other rescue people showed up on the scene and positioned themselves to locate the fallen friend.
 Seeing the personnel go through the rescue drills was just as dispiriting as the individual event, realizing they had done this dozens of times before and had a protocol they instinctively followed in order to spot a body in the water.
 There are many articles online about the event, but I'll just link this one.

 There are a few literary works that capture the area for me, my favorite being some of Robinson Jeffers' poems.
 Last week's encounter, however, reminded me more of Jack Kerouac in Big Sur.
-I've never really connected with Kerouac, but if I had to pick one work I liked the best it would be this short novel.
+I've never consistently connected with Kerouac, but if I had to pick one work I liked the best it would be this short novel.
 If you haven't read it, Big Sur follows Kerouac a few years after On the Road had been published (and fourteen years after the events in the book) as he's trying to handle the fame of his book as well as his inability to control himself, especially with alcohol.
 Kerouac's mental deterioration coincides with his visits to Lawrence Ferlinghetti's cabin in Big Sur.
 His isolation, exacerbated by the insignificance he feels in comparison to nature's power brings on a mental and physical breakdown.
-The poem he wrote while in Big Sur, "Sea: Sounds of the Pacific Ocean at Big Sur," does little for me except for the parts echoing the parts of the novel comparing man's transience to nature's permanence, part of the many tensions in the book such as image vs. reality and beauty vs. hazard.
+The poem he wrote while in Big Sur, "Sea: Sounds of the Pacific Ocean at Big Sur," echoes the parts of the novel comparing man's transience to nature's permanence, one of the many tensions in the book such as image vs. reality and beauty vs. hazard.

 There are parts of the novel that I have recalled when visiting the area, though, and last Saturday was one of those moments.
 The simultaneously exhibited beauty and fearfulness of the area had never been on clearer display.